 Note that because each continuing membership request is unique, each CMA requires different supporting documentation specific to the facts and circumstances of that CMA.

 Once the firm determines which documents it should include in its application and the documents are complete, the firm should complete the CMA Fee Computation Worksheet, which is found on Firm Gateway, attach it to the Form CMA and submit via Firm Gateway.

-A17.
-You may contact the FINRA MAP Group or your firm's Coordinator.
+A7.
+You may contact the FINRA MAP Group or your firm's Single Point of Accountability.